 Meet the deadlines:

-All required documents including FAFSA, tax transcripts (if required), and other documents requested by the financial aid office must be received by the following priority deadlines:
+All required documents including your FAFSA application, tax transcripts (if required), and other documents requested by the financial aid office must be received by the following priority deadlines:

 |Summer 2014 (Workforce)||May 2, 2014|